What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 Preppers stockpile supplies

-Preppers focus more on stockpiling gear and supplies to survive an emergency situation.
+Preppers focus more on stockpiling gear and supplies to survive an emergency.
 They focus more on survival "stuff."
 If a person were to enter their house, it would be easier to recognize the prepper and the preparations they have made.

-Preppers tend to collect enough non-perishable food, tools, and supplies so that they can comfortably live in their homes long after the end of an emergency situation.
+Preppers tend to collect enough non-perishable food, tools, and supplies so that they can comfortably live in their homes long after the end of an emergency.

 Survival is not something these people only apply when the crisis is happening.
 Remember, survivalists apply survival skills daily so that they are not dependent on others.
 Survival is a lifestyle.